- China Tours +

 - Day Tours

-Situated in the north of Guangxi, Beihai is 206 km away from Nanning in the northwest, 198 km from Zhanjiang in the east and 147 km from Haikou in the southeast.
+Situated in the south of Guangxi, Beihai is 206 km away from Nanning in the northwest, 198 km from Zhanjiang in the east and 147 km from Haikou in the southeast.
 The downtown is embraced by the sea in its south, north and west sides.
 It has two coastal islands, namely, Weizhou Island (24.74 square kilometers) and Xieyang Island (1.8 square kilometers).
 Weizhou Island is about 20.2 sea miles from the city center.

 Beihai used to be the starting harbor of Maritime Silk Road in ancient China.
 Through the history, it has been the distribution center for the Yunnan, Guizhou, Sichuan, Guangxi, Hunan and Hubei in their foreign trade.
 Thus, it enjoys an important geographic position.
 Southern Pearl, referring to the pearl of Beihai, is famed around the world for its fantastic appearance, dazzling sparkle, lasting luster.
 Pearl then becomes the most distinctive tourist product of Beihai.